“We Just Want to Be There” they said.

 “We’re not picture people.”

-They said that too.
+They said that.

-Not in a shy way.
-Just… factual.
+Not in a shy way…. just as fact.

 “We don’t want the dress on a tree.”

-That line made me laugh, because it’s one trend i never understood.
+That line made me laugh, because it’s one trend I never understood.
 And recently I also heard someone saying that their mission on the day is to find chandelier and placing shoes on them… Ideas I personally don’t agree with as my mission is to find meaningful moments.
 No one hangs their wedding dress in a tree nor shoes on chandeliers.
 This trend definitely came from not real bride on their wedding day but from someone who has idea what your day should look like.

 Not unless a photographer or planner or stylist says, “We need this shot.”
 But do WE “need” this shot?
 Absolutely not.
 In real life, someone’s is almost guarding that outfit.